microsoft/vscode-docs/remote-tutorials/containers/run-in-container.md

 ---
-Order: 1
+Order: 3
 Area: containers
-TOCTitle: Get the code
+TOCTitle: Run in container
 PageTitle: Run App in Dev Container with Visual Studio Code
 MetaDescription: Run App in Dev Container with Visual Studio Code
 DateApproved: 7/26/2019
 ---
 # Check your environment

-One of the useful things about developing in a container is you can use specific versions of dependencies that your application needs without impacting your local development environment.
+One of the useful things about developing in a container is that you can use specific versions of dependencies that your application needs without impacting your local development environment.

 This specific container has Node v10 which we can check by opening a new terminal **Terminal** > **New Terminal** (`kb(workbench.action.terminal.new)`) and entering: